Nintendo's official alternative to Mario ROM Hacks

 platformers, specifically Super Mario Bros.
 1

-Additionally, users can decide to shift between various graphic styles, including the classic 8 bit style from the NES
+Additionally, users can decide to shift between various graphic styles, including the classic 8-bit style from the first Super Mario Bros.

 , with other graphical styles confirmed to be in development, though for now the physics are always the same (SMB1